-A recognized program under which a student who is an Alberta resident student is partnered or paired with a student who is a resident of another province or country.
-The same school authority that sends the partnered Alberta resident student on the exchange must also receive the partnered student from another province or country either in the same school year or in the subsequent school year.
-The exchange must be approved by the International Education Services Branch of Alberta Education.
+A recognized exchange program where an Alberta resident student attends a school in another province or country and changes place with a student from that province or country.
+The student from the other province or country must attend the Alberta student's resident school authority - either in the same school year or in the subsequent school year.
+The reciprocal exchange must be approved by the International Education Services Branch of Alberta Education.